toddisaacs/TICircleProgress/README.md

 Usage
 ----
 Copy TICircleProgress.swift into your project.
-Can be used with InterfaceBuilder or instantiated in code.

 or